Ironman World Championships Hawai'i 2022

 (C+Z) / time.

-Note: It’s best to try not to pee during these sessions, as this can skew the results.
-However if you do have to go, it’s not a bad estimate to assume a fluid loss of ~0.3l (300ml) per bathroom stop.
+Note: It’s best not to pee during these sessions, as this can skew the results.
+However, if you do have to go, it’s not a bad estimate to assume a fluid loss of ~0.3l (300ml) per bathroom stop.
 You then just need to subtract 300ml (0.3kg) from your estimated sweat rate at the end.

 I’d generally recommend trying to limit data collection to sessions lasting ~45 minutes to 2 hours.
-This is because anything shorter than that can be prone to errors in the equation, and anything longer can start to be skewed by things like fuel utilization (you inevitably burn glycogen during exercise, and this can affect your body weight results).
+Anything shorter than that can be prone to errors in the equation, and anything longer can start to be skewed by things like fuel utilization (you inevitably burn glycogen during exercise, and this can affect your body weight results).

 Is My Sweat Rate Normal?